evanberkowitz/two-dimensional-gasses/python/tdg/docs/computational-narrative/monte-carlo.rst

 To maintain good Markov Chain properties the integrator should be reversible; if we do not incorporate any integration Jacobian into the accept/reject step :cite:`Foreman:2021rhs`, we need a `symplectic integrator`_.
 Two classics are the :class:`~.LeapFrog` and :class:`~.Omelyan` integrators.

+Specifying the integrator's discretization can be done manually.
+Too fine a discretization and you waste time; too coarse and the HMC energy conservation is violated too dramatically, leading to a poor acceptance rate.
+One can also use an :class:`~.Autotuner` to target a particular acceptance rate.

 .. autoclass:: tdg.HMC.LeapFrog
    :members:
    :undoc-members: